openxtra/openxtra.github.io/_articles/wifi-introduction.md

-﻿---
+---
-title: An Introduction to Wireless Networks for the Small/Medium Enterprise
+title: "An Introduction to Wireless Networks for the Small/Medium Enterprise"
 author: denis
 description: Wireless Networking, WiFi, is not a new technology, but it is only recently that it has become mainstream.
 What are the benefits of wireless networks and should you be considering using it?
 ---